pengchangg/MD-Editor/README.en.md

    Import your GitHub repository on the respective platform, or directly upload the project folder.

 2. Once deployed, access the editor through the assigned domain.

+## Usage Guide

+1. **Basic Editor Operations**:
+   - Left side is the editor area, right side is the preview area
+   - The toolbar provides common Markdown formatting functions
+   - The status bar displays character count, cursor position, and save status

+2. **Export Functionality**:
+   - Click the export button and select the export format (Markdown or PDF)
+   - Confirm the filename and content in the preview window
+   - Click the confirm export button to complete the export

+3. **Theme Switching**:
+   - Click the theme button in the top right corner to switch between light/dark themes
+   - Theme settings are automatically saved

+4. **Auto-save**:
+   - Click the auto-save button to enable/disable the auto-save feature
+   - When enabled, content is automatically saved every 30 seconds

 ## Browser Compatibility